 Secondary outcome 2: diagnostic value of trial-of-antibiotics in all patients including those without a valid sputum result

-The investigational test is as described for primary outcome 1.
-The mycobacteriology reference standard will be defined as sputum test positive if at least one positive of smear microscopy, Xpert/MTB/RIF, or MTB culture from samples collected on days 1 and 8.
+In this analysis, all will remain as described for primary outcome 1 except for the denominator, which will now include those without a valid sputum test result.
+The mycobacteriology reference standard for secondary outcome 2 will be defined as sputum test positive if at least one positive of smear microscopy, Xpert/MTB/RIF, or MTB culture from samples collected on days 1 and 8.
 The reference test will be sputum-test-negative if none of the tests is positive and where there is no valid sputum test result available.
 The most likely reason for not having a valid sputum result will be inability to produce sputum, but other explanations will be: lost sample before laboratory analysis, an invalid laboratory reading, or contamination.
 We have opted to analyse this population because in symptomatic adults of the study setting, failure to produce sputum can be as high as 13%.23

 Secondary outcome 3: Economic evaluation